nuwit/geolocation/README.md

 ```
 within a `index.html` file.

-You can view those coordinates in by opening up the Javascript Console in Chrome (Ctrl + Shift + J. Mac: Cmd + Opt +J).
+You can view those coordinates by opening up the Javascript Console in Chrome (Ctrl + Shift + J. Mac: Cmd + Opt +J).